peteroupc/html3dutil/doc/H3DU.Transform.md

 ### H3DU.Transform#setOrientation(angle, v, vy, vz) <a id='H3DU.Transform_H3DU.Transform_setOrientation'></a>

-Sets this transform's orientation in the form of an angle and an axis of rotation.
+Sets this transform's rotation in the form of an angle and an axis of rotation.
 Has no effect if a matrix was defined with H3DU.Transform#setMatrix and the transform wasn't reset yet with H3DU.Transform#resetTransform.